2009 Sidekick data loss

 The Sidekick data outage of 2009 resulted in an estimated 800,000 smartphone users in the United States temporarily losing personal data, such as emails, address books and photos from their mobile handsets.
 The computer servers holding the data were run by Microsoft.
 The brand of phone affected was the Danger Hiptop, also known as the "Sidekick", and were connected via the T-Mobile cellular network.
 At the time, it was described as the biggest disaster in cloud computing history.

 The Sidekick smartphones were originally produced by Danger, Inc., a company that was bought by Microsoft in February 2007.
 After the acquisition, the former Danger staff were then absorbed into the Mobile Communications Business (MCB) of the Entertainment and Devices Division at Microsoft, where they worked on a future Microsoft mobile phone platform known as Project Pink.
 However, most of the ex-Danger employees soon left Microsoft to pursue other things.
 Microsoft took over the running of the data servers, and its data centers were hosting the customers' data at the time it was lost.

 On Friday, October 2, 2009, T-Mobile Sidekick phone users started noticing data service outages occurring.
 The outages lasted approximately two weeks, and on October 10, 2009, T-Mobile announced that personal information stored on Sidekick phones would be permanently lost, which turned out to be incorrect.

 According to the Financial Times, Microsoft said the data center it acquired from Danger 18 months previously had not been "updated to run on Microsoft technology."
 A company statement said the mishap was due to "a confluence of errors from a server failure that hurt its main and backup databases supporting Sidekick users."
+The Register reported that the precipitating event was remedial work performed by contractor Hitachi Data Systems on Danger's Storage area network.
 T-Mobile blamed Microsoft for the loss of data.